-And, if you consider that it is Google’s mission statement to ‘organise the world’s information and make it universally accessible and useful’, we can begin to understand that high quality, useful and valuable content will remain one of the most important ranking factors in 2020.
+And, if you consider that it is Google’s mission statement to ‘organise the world’s information and make it universally accessible and useful’, we can begin to understand that high quality, useful and valuable content will remain one of the most important ranking factors for years to come.

 ‘Users know good content when they see it and will likely want to direct other users to it.’

 In 2010, Google launched the Caffeine update, which was one of the largest updates in Google algorithm history.
-The update made content freshness a prevalent factor, and in 2020 (now a decade later), it means that you need to:
+The update made content freshness a prevalent factor, and in 2020 (a decade later), it means that you need to:

 Content that is published and left alone will drop off in the rankings.
 You’ve got to keep up with the competition.